 Director: Toben Mintz, PhD

 Cognitive science is an interdisciplinary major that focuses on the mind and cognition from a variety of perspectives and approaches.
-The core and electives sample from courses from computer science, human and evolutionary biology, linguistics, mathematics, philosophy and psychology.
+The core and electives sample from courses in psychology, philosophy, linguistics, human and evolutionary biology, and computer science.